mmh-mmh/2D-procedural-generation-testing-motor/README.md

 a to use potions

 # Bugs
 All the windows of the game refreshes whenever the player moves.
-Therefore if the player too fast (press a key for too long) the screen glitches so much.
+Therefore if the player too fast (press a key for too long) the screen glitches repeatedly

-If you hit a monster and and hit again when it follows you, the monster disappears but comeback when you move.
+If you hit a monster and and hit again when it follows you, the monster disappears but comeback when you move